- The surgical implantation of a kidney (allograft) from one human (donor) to another human (recipient).

 - Transplant recipients should be followed by a transplant nephrologist or a general nephrologist with transplantation experience.

-- Renal panel, complete blood count, urinalysis and calcineurin inhibitor trough levels are the standard laboratory tests monitored routinely after transplantation.
+- Renal panel, complete blood count, urinalysis, spot urine protein to creatinine ratio, and calcineurin inhibitor trough levels are the standard laboratory tests monitored routinely after transplantation.

 - Patients who report flu-like symptoms or symptoms suggestive of CMV tissue invasive disease, should be tested by obtaining CMV PCR in the serum.

-- Biopsy of transplanted kidney may diagnose acute allograft rejection, recurrence of primary kidney disease and other etiologies.
+- Biopsy of the transplanted kidney is often needed to help diagnose acute allograft rejection, recurrence of primary kidney disease, and other etiologies.

 - All patients, whether or not they have a pre-identified increased risk, should have a fasting blood glucose measured weekly during the first four weeks post-transplant, then every two weeks for two months, then monthly thereafter.

 - HbA1c can be checked after three months post-transplant.
-HbA1c should be checked every three months with a target of < 7%.
+HbA1c should be checked every three months.

 - Among patients who have HbA1c > 6%, home blood sugar monitoring and assessment of an HbA1c quarterly are recommended.